Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 * LOAD|REMOVE default Bed Mesh profile feature added to the ABL screen.
 Also supports viewing other profiles, if loaded via CONSOLE
 * Enhanced Manual Leveling screen - also supports ABL users with ability to test/measure gaps at each corner + in center of bed
 * Able to see status of - and Enable|Disable - the Runout sensor while printing or paused.

+NEW at v0.4.1:
+* Added displays of Print Time Remaining and Print Time Elapsed
+* Moved Gcode Offset to the Tune screens only added LED On/Off to the Print Status and Print Paused screens
+* Added more controls to the Print Finished screen, to support post-print workflows

 >> **CAUTION:** The automatic bed-leveling function provided with this version of the firmware ONLY works correctly if you also configure your printer.cfg to perform a 5x5 bed mesh.
 If you do not want to use a 5x5 mesh, do not use this ABL function.

 ## Compatibility